Drawing

 3. Click at the point where the line should end.

-4. Hit the Escape key to deactivate the tool.
+4. Hit the Escape key to finish drawing.

 Draw a Polygon